HKuz/BraceHeightAnalysis/README.md

 This analysis uses Python to compare the recorded sound differences shooting my bow at different brace heights within its optimal range.

-This project uses an [Anaconda](www.anaconda.com) environment to house all necessary Python packages, versions, and dependencies.
+The project uses an [Anaconda](www.anaconda.com) environment to house the necessary Python packages, versions, and dependencies.
 These are listed in the `environment.yml` file.
 After you've forked and cloned this project to your local machine, you can recreate this environment in your default path by running the following command:

 ```bash
 conda env create –f environment.yml